nemomobile-ux/nemomobile-ux.github.io/_posts/2022-01-03-put-your-hand-to-the-work-on-nemomobile.md

 gsettings set org.freedesktop.Tracker3.Miner.Files removable-days-threshold 0
 ```
 * glacier-browser – needs more user experience.
 Currently, It opens everything into new tab.
-* glacer-alarmclock – proof of concept – how should be alarm triggered for timed?
+* glacer-alarmclock – proof of concept – how should be alarm triggered with timed?
 * glacier-calendar – proof of concept – missing nemo-qml-plugin-calendar
 * waydroid, flatpak, desktop apps integration (keyboard, windows)